Dhruv1240/pyfract/README.md

 Split a large Python file into a structured Python package with a GUI or CLI.

 Modulizer is built for big single-file scripts and bots that have become hard to navigate, maintain, or refactor manually.
 It analyzes the file, plans module boundaries, writes the generated package, and validates the output so you can catch bad splits early.
+## its just a prototype fr now and iam constantly working to make it better or near perfect tool for modulizing :)

 ## Highlights